Abnormal Uterine Bleeding

 Etiology of AUB

 Causes of AUB in nonpregnant women of reproductive age may be classified as structural or nonstructural to aid in identification of the cause and guide treatment.
 The PALM-COEIN classification system may be used (1).
-PALM-COEIN is a mnemonic for the structural causes (PALM) and nonstructural (COEIN) causes of abnormal bleeding (see figure PALM-COEIN classification system).
+PALM-COEIN is a mnemonic for the structural causes (PALM) and nonstructural (COEIN) causes of abnormal bleeding (see figure PALM-COEIN Classification System).

 During perimenopause, AUB-O may be an early sign of ovarian insufficiency; follicles are still developing but, despite increasing levels of follicle-stimulating hormone (FSH), do not produce enough estrogen to trigger ovulation.

-Other causes of ovulatory dysfunction are systemic disease (eg, liver or kidney disease, Cushing syndrome).
-Significant physical or emotional stress or poor nutrition are typical causes of hypothalamic amenorrhea, but some patients have oligo-ovulation and, thus, oligomenorrhea.
-In some cases, AUB-O is idiopathic (sometimes occurring when gonadotropin levels are normal).
+Significant physical or emotional stress or poor nutrition are typical causes of hypothalamic amenorrhea, but some patients with these factors have oligo-ovulation and, thus, oligomenorrhea.

-Other nonstructural causes of AUB include
+Other nonstructural causes of AUB include:

 • Coagulopathy